DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick

-When training VQ in neural networks, computing the codebook usage once for the whole coarse of training is not enough to make sure everything is fine with the codebook optimization.
-Because the latent representation $\mathcal{P}_z$ is dynamically changing, and as a result, one used codeword for the initial training iterations might become useless for the rest of the training by falling out of the latent representation.
+When training VQ in neural networks, computing the codebook usage once for the whole course of training is not enough to verify that codebook optimization is proceeding correctly.
+Because the latent representation $\mathcal{P}_z$ is dynamically changing, and as a result, one used codeword for the initial training iterations might become useless for the rest of the training by falling out of the latent distribution.
 Codebook replacement helps to keep the codebook usage at its maximum during training by actively reinitializing unused codewords.
-However, even a 100\% codebook usage during the whole training does not guarantee a proper learned codebook.
-Because, it is possible that all codewords are located inside the latent representation $\mathcal{P}_z$, but they are not necessarily well-fitted to $\mathcal{P}_z$.
+However, even a 100\% codebook usage during the whole training does not guarantee a properly learned codebook.
+Because it is possible that all codewords are located inside the latent representation $\mathcal{P}_z$, but they are not necessarily well-fitted to $\mathcal{P}_z$.
 For instance, in \cref{fig:train_logs}, RT and NSVQ reach 100\% codebook usage, but yield poor qualitative (\cref{fig:vqvae_qualitative}) and quantitative (\cref{fig:vqvae_afhq}) results, and they are both prone to misalignment of codebook and latent representations (see \cref{fig:misaligment}).

-Similar to codebook usage and perplexity factors, reconstruction and perceptual losses cannot be a suitable metric to reflect whether a VQ optimization method performs better than the other.
-For instance, in \cref{fig:train_logs}, NSVQ reaches a much higher perplexity than ST-GS and obtains the lowest loss values than the others, but it leads to the worst qualitative (\cref{fig:vqvae_qualitative}) and quantitative (\cref{fig:vqvae_afhq}) results over different data sets compared to all other approaches.
-Therefore, these metrics are useful only to make sure the training process works fine.
+Similar to codebook usage and perplexity factors, reconstruction and perceptual losses cannot be suitable metrics to reflect whether a VQ optimization method performs better than the other.
+For instance, in \cref{fig:train_logs}, NSVQ reaches a much higher perplexity than ST-GS and obtains the lowest loss values among the others, but it leads to the worst qualitative (\cref{fig:vqvae_qualitative}) and quantitative (\cref{fig:vqvae_afhq}) results over different data sets compared to all other approaches.
+Therefore, these metrics are useful only to make sure the training process runs as expected.